-Incise lengthwise deep until its hard seed felt, and then remove the seed.
-Skin may be peeled off using paring knife as in apples.
-However, its peel not only provides good fiber content but also contains some health benefiting anti-oxidant pigments.
-Therefore, just wash the fruit and enjoy without discarding the peel.
-They can also be baked or stewed.
+Incise lengthwise deep into the flesh until its hard seed resistance felt, and then remove the pit.
+The skin may be peeled off using a paring knife as in apples.
+However, its peel not only provides good fiber but also carries some of the health-benefiting antioxidant pigments.
+Therefore, just wash the fruit and enjoy it without discarding the peel.
+You can also bake or stew them!

 Here are some serving tips:

-Plum sections are a great addition to salads.
+Plum sections can be a great addition to salads.

 They can also be used in a variety of recipes and are usually baked or poached.

-Plums contain oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Plums contain oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some individuals.
 Therefore, people with known oxalate urinary tract stones are advised to avoid eating plums.
-Adequate intake of water is advised to maintain normal urine output even if these individuals want to eat them.
+Adequate intake of water is advised to maintain normal urine output even if these people want to eat them.
 (Medical disclaimer).